notes-project/api/README.md

 - DELETE
     - /api/v1/notes - delete all the notes.
     - /api/v1/notes/:title - delete the note that matches the provided title.

+### Health server

+Endpoints for the kubernetes readiness & liveness probes

+- /readyz - returns HTTP 200 when the server is ready to receive traffic or HTTP 500 when it is not.
+- /healthz - returns HTTP 200 when the server is alive and running.